 West Nordic Capital Fund

-The West Nordic Capital Fund has now reopened for applications for the year 2024.
+The application period for the West Nordic Capital Fund for 2024 has now opened.

 Allocation